 Italy’s funding for global education is increasing

-Italy spent US$208 million on global education in 2015, according to data from the Organisation for Economic Co-operation and Development (OECD), making it the 10th‑largest donor country to education (latest year for which complete data is available).
-Education accounted for 5% of Italy’s total official development assistance (ODA) in 2015, well below the average of 8% spent by members of the OECD’s Development Assistance Committee (DAC).
-Since 2012, Italy’s ODA to education has increased significantly, albeit from a low level: spending grew by 49%, from US$140 million in 2012 to US$208 million in 2016.
+Italy spent US$229 million on global education in 2016, according to data from the Organisation for Economic Co-operation and Development (OECD), making it the 10th‑largest donor country to education (latest year for which complete data is available).
+Education accounted for 4% of Italy’s total official development assistance (ODA) in 2016, well below the average of 8% spent by members of the OECD’s Development Assistance Committee (DAC).
+Since 2012, Italy’s ODA to education has increased significantly, albeit from a low level: Spending grew by 64%, from US$140 million in 2012 to US$229 million in 2016.

-Italy provides over half of its ODA to education through multilateral organizations (52%, US$109 million in 2015).
-However, most of this funding is made up of binding contributions to the European Union (US$74 million) and of core contributions to the World Bank’s International Development Association (US$21 million).
+Italy provides over half of its ODA to education through multilateral organizations (57%, US$131 million in 2016).
+Most of this funding is made up of binding contributions to the European Union (US$97 million, or 74% of education ODA) and of core contributions to the World Bank’s International Development Association (US$20 million, or 15%).
 In addition, Italy supports the Global Partnership for Education (GPE), providing US$47 million to GPE since it became a donor in 2005 (as of December 2017).
 This makes it the 13th-largest donor to GPE.
 Italy more than doubled its contribution from €1.5 million (US$1.7 million) in 2015 to €4 million (US$4.4 million) in 2016, as reported by GPE, raising Italy’s commitment for GPE’s 2015-2018 pledging period to €10 million (US$11 million).
 In February 2018, Italy pledged €12 million (US$15.6 million) for the 2018-2020 pledging period.
 The Programming Guidelines specifically mention Italy’s support for GPE, identifying it as the principle financing mechanism for activities to attain the Sustainable Development Goal 4 (SDG4).
 Italy reports GPE contributions as bilateral ODA to the OECD.

-Italy’s bilateral support for education is almost half of its total funding for education ODA: 48%, or US$99 million in 2015.
-Bilateral funding remained stable in 2016, standing at US$98 million.
+Italy’s bilateral support for education is almost half of its total funding for education ODA: 43%, or US$98 million in 2016, remaining stable from 2015.
 Looking forward, ODA to education is expected to continue to grow, given the recent establishment of the development agency, the Italian Agency for Development Cooperation (AICS).
-AICS’ budget was set to grow, from US$376 million (€340 million) in 2016 to US$569 million (€514 million) per year between 2018 and 2020.
+AICS’ budget is set to grow from US$376 million (€340 million) in 2016 to US$569 million (€514 million) per year between 2018 and 2020.
 This will be committed, amongst other sectors, to education.

 Italy’s bilateral support for education has a regional focus on Africa.
 Sub-Saharan Africa received 39% of all funding between 2014 and 2016 (US$33 million per year on average), making it by far the largest recipient region.
 Funding is disbursed across many countries, with Ethiopia (US$5 million), the Democratic Republic of Congo (US$4 million), and Mozambique (US$3 million) being the largest recipients in the region.
 Middle East and North Africa (MENA) and Asia follow, each receiving 13% of bilateral funding for education.
 India (US$5 million) is the largest recipient country in these regions.
-A rather equal share of Italy’s bilateral education ODA goes to low-income countries (LICs, US$33.3 million, 39%) and to middle-income countries (MICs, US$32.8 million, 38%).
+A rather equal share of Italy’s bilateral education ODA goes to low-income countries (LICs, US$33 million, 39% of total education ODA) and to middle-income countries (MICs, US$33 million, 38%).